 Zoning, Density, and Layout: How to Maximize Your Next Single-Family Housing Development

 Note: this is the second post in a multi-part series focused on single-family housing developments.
-Read Part 1 here.
+Read more posts in the series:

 It Starts With Zoning

 The planning of a single-family project begins with understanding underlying zoning codes and how the city is guiding the property for development.